The following commentary is based on the draft Building Safety Bill. It is therefore subject to change and provided for information only.

 Learn more about the Accountable Person role

-Stay up to date on what this means and what you will need to do to prepare.
+Stay up to date on what this means and how Stroma can help you prepare.

 Take Action, Be Prepared